Prompt corner Festival 2013 blog

 Sophie Leach is a Deputy Stage Manager at Glyndebourne.
-At the Glyndebourne Festival 2012 she will take us into the inner workings of an opera company in full swing.
+At the Glyndebourne Festival 2013 she took us into the inner workings of an opera company in full swing.

 Sophie was born in Liverpool, and studied Stage Management specialising in Opera at the Guildhall School of Music and Drama.

 Recent shows as a DSM at Glyndebourne include; Die Meistersinger von Nürnberg, Rinaldo, Turn of the Screw, Billy Budd, Giulio Cesare, Tristan und Isolde, and Hänsel und Gretel, to name but a few!

 When she is not at the prompt desk, she is usually to be found throwing herself down a mountain on a snowboard, cycling around the South Downs, or at the beach.

 Sophie joined Glyndebourne as an Assistant Stage Manager in September 2000.

 Blink, and you'll miss it.